 Materials and methods

-Male Daphnia were either sampled from female mass cultures in the laboratory, where males are naturally produced as a consequence of high density, or from females exposed to the hormone methyl farnesoate (MF, 40nM final concentration) to induce male production.
-We induced male production for D. hyalina, D. zschokkei, D. mendotea, D. galeata, D. curvirostris and D. dentifera and collected naturally produced males for D. similis, D. sinensis, D. lumholtzi, D. carinata, D. magna, D. hispanica, D. dolichocephala, D. barbata, D. longispina, D. pulex and D. pulicaria.
-Note that D. hyalina and D. zschokkei are now synonymous of D. longispina and should be understood as D. longispina ‘hyalina’ and D. longispina ‘zschokkei’ (Petrusek et al., 2008), hence we merged them on the same branch in the cladogram.
+Male Daphnia were either sampled from female mass cultures in the laboratory in which male production was naturally occurring as a consequence of high population density, or from females exposed to the hormone methyl farnesoate (MF, 400nM final concentration) which is known to induce male production (Olmstead and Leblanc 2002).
+We assessed samples covering major clades in the genus Daphnia.
+For the subgenus Ctenodaphnia we included D. similis Claus, 1876, D. sinensis Gu, Xu, Li, Dumont et Han, 2013, D. lumholtzi Sars, 1885, D. carinata King, 1853, D. magna Straus, 1820, D. hispanica Glagolev and Alonso, 1990, D. dolichocephala Sars, 1895, and D. barbata Weltner, 1897.
+For the subgenus Daphnia, we sampled D. pulex Leydig, 1860 and the European clade of D. pulicaria Forbes, 1893 as representatives of the D. pulex group sensu lato.
+From the same subgenus we also included samples from the D. longispina group sensu lato, sometimes also referred to as ‘Hyalodaphnia’ (Petrusek et al., 2008).
+This group was represented by members of the D. longispina complex (Petrusek et al., 2008) - namely D. longispina O.F.
+Müller, 1785, D. mendotae Birge, 1918, D. galeata Sars, 1864, and D. dentifera Forbes, 1893 – as well as D. curvirostris Eylmann, 1887.
+For D. longispina our sampling also covered the different morphotypes “zschokkei”, “hyalina” and “longispina” (Petrusek et al., 2008).

+We induced male production for the D. longispina morphotypes “hyalina” and “zschokkei”, D. dentifera, D. mendotea, D. galeata, and D. curvirostris and collected naturally produced males for D. similis, D. sinensis, D. lumholtzi, D. carinata, D. magna, D. hispanica, D. dolichocephala, D. barbata, D. longispina (“longispina” morphotype), D. pulex and D. pulicaria.

-To collect sperm, we exposed mature males to a 1 % nicotine solution ((-)-Nicotin 162.23 g/mol, from Carl Roth, Germany) to induce ejaculation as in (Duneau et al., 2012).
-As only mature spermatozoa are in the testicular lumen (p11 in Wingstrand, 1978; p277 in Zaffagnini, 1987), this method allowed us to describe and measure mature sperm and avoid immature ones.
-Presence of filaments on the sperm was recorded, but we did not measure their length.
-Measurements of the longest length of the sperm were performed with ImageJ (v.
-1.5i) using photographs taken under phase contrast light at magnification 40x.
-In species with very small sperm (D. pulex, D. pulicaria, D. dolichocephala and D. barbata) we paid particularly attention that the sperm were just released from the spermiduct to reduce the possibility of degradation or to confuse them with other particles.
-However, it was challenging to take photographs of them, and the measurement may be less accurate than for the other species.
-D. pulex sperm length is only around 2 µm in length (Xu et al., 2015).
+To collect sperm, we exposed mature males to a 1 % nicotine solution ((-)-Nicotin 162.23 g/mol, supplier: Carl Roth, Germany) to induce ejaculation as in Duneau et al. (2012).
+As only mature spermatozoa are present in the testicular lumen (Wingstrand, 1978:11; Zaffagnini, 1987:277), this method allowed us to describe and measure mature sperm and avoid immature ones.
+Presence of filopodia on the sperm was recorded, but we did not measure filopodia length.
+Measurements of the greatest length of the freshly released sperm were performed with ImageJ (Open source, v.
+1.5i) using photographs taken under phase contrast light at a magnification of 40x.
+In species with very small sperm (D. pulex, D. pulicaria, D. dolichocephala and D. barbata) we paid particularly attention that the sperm were photographed just after release from the spermiduct to reduce the possibility of degradation or to confuse them with other particles.
+However, it was challenging to take good photographs of them, and the measurement may be less accurate than for the other species.
+For example, D. pulex sperm is only around 2 µm in length (Xu et al., 2015).
 All sperm were also observed at the moment of release from the ejaculatory opening to verify that their shape corresponds to what was observed later when they settled and were photographed.
-We also observed sperm morphology in sea water to confirm that osmolarity was not affecting our results.
-Drawing of male abdomens with the genital papilla were taken from published keys (Benzie, 2005; Popova et al., 2016).
+We also observed sperm morphology in sea water to test that osmolarity was not affecting our results.
+We did not see any effect and do not report further on these observations.
+Drawings of male genital papilla were redrawn from published identification keys (Benzie, 2005; Popova et al., 2016).